Foreign Students From 26 Countries Reach NUST To Attend Summer Internship - UrduPoint

 In total 51 foreign interns are attending the programme, out of which 12 are from International Association for the Exchange of Students for Technical Experience (IAESTE), 24 from NIPIS, and 15 from Association for the International Exchange of Students in Economics & Commerce (AIESEC).

-Dr Nassar Ikram, Pro-Rector Research, Innovation & Commercialisation (RIC) NUST, welcomed the students and presented an overview of the activities they would undergo during the course of their stay at Pakistan’s federal metropolis.
+Dr Nassar Ikram, Pro-Rector Research, Innovation and Commercialisation (RIC) NUST, welcomed the students and presented an overview of the activities they would undergo during the course of their stay at Pakistan's federal metropolis.

 The durations of internship programmes vary from 4-12 weeks and will also include visits to local industries and tourist attractions and historical landmarks.